-The 2013 LSU 100 list of honorees will be publicized on this website, SEI media/press releases/newsletters, and possibly by other outlets.
+The 2014 LSU 100 list of honorees will be publicized on this website, SEI media/press releases/newsletters, and possibly by other outlets.
 There are opportunities for feature articles in other publications.
 Confidential revenue information will not be published.
-The only statistical information that will be released will be the percentage of growth.
+The only statistical information that will be released will be the rank.
 Honorees may also be interviewed for news articles.
 Honorees may need to sign a media release allowing for their name and location of the company, name(s) of the Tiger-leader(s), and year founded to be published and for photography/videography at the LSU 100 events.

 Will my company financial information be released?